uvaai/ml2/_schedules/2 Spring 2023/index.md

 The schedule for the practical assistance hours and lectures that will be held in L0.10 can be found in the "Asking Questions" section below.

+### Scheduling this period

+This academic year there are many holidays and lecture-free days, in addition to a separate lecture-free week, creating an especially short schedule for period 5.
+This has been somewhat of a challenge while creating the daily schedules and we’ve had to cut some material as a result.

+This means we will cover one or two topics less, and some parts of the schedule will not align as well as we would usually like.
+Specifically for this course, that means there will only be 5 modules, with 5 written assignments.
+The last module will consist of 2 programming notebooks, one of which will be scheduled as part of DPR (usually this would be part of a separate 6th module in a regular schedule).

 ### Deadlines and daily schedules

 The deadlines for each module can be found on the module schedule pages